SouthbankSoftware/proofable/node_sdk/README.md

 ### Step 6: Verify the proof

 This step verifies the proof we have just created.
-The verification is supposed to be run at any time after the proof has been created and when we want to make sure our proof is valid as well as retrieving information out from the proof
+The verification is supposed to be run at any time after the proof has been created and when we want to make sure our proof is valid as well as retrieving information out from the proof.

 ```typescript
 for await(const val of client.verifyTrieProof(trie.getId(), trieProof.getId(), true, VERIFY_PROOF_DOTGRAPH_FILE)){